 Netflix announced that the adventures of The Crown will be extended another season, season six will be a continuation of season five plot points, focusing on the reign of Queen Elizabeth in the 90s through the early 2000s.
-Imelda Staunton will be taking over the royal role formerly occupied by both Claire Foy and Olivia Colman, and she will be joined by Leslie Manville as Princess Margaret.
+Imelda Staunton will be taking over the royal role formerly occupied by both Claire Foy and Olivia Colman, and she will be joined by fellow Brit Leslie Manville as Princess Margaret.

 If your Megxit senses are tingling, you’re way off course — the Duchess of Sussex won’t be making an appearance on this show.
-But the next instalment of this story has more than enough drama to keep your eyes glued to the scene because that time period was beyond chaotic for the Royal Family.
-Former Prime Minister Tony Blair stepped onto the scene, all of the Queen's children's personal lives were in a state of disarray, and Princess Diana was killed in a tragic car crash after being chased by paparazzi.
+But the next installment of this story has more than enough drama to keep your eyes glued to the scene because that time period was beyond chaotic for the Royal Family.
+World famous Prime Minister Tony Blair stepped onto the scene, all of the Queen's children's personal lives were in a state of disarray, and Princess Diana was killed in a tragic car crash after being chased by paparazzi.

 Like I said, chaos.